WaleedAlmandari/AI-LungCare/quality/Risk_Register_Week06.md

 | R4      | Miscommunication between team members          | Stakeholder | 3 | 2 | 6     | Improve comms   |
 | R5      | API prediction becomes too slow                | Technical   | 3 | 3 | 9     | Optimize system |
 | R6      | Laptop/PC crashes during model training        | Resource    | 2 | 4 | 8     | Backup & cloud  |

+## Top 3 Priority Risks

+1. **R3 – GPU cloud costs become too high (Score 16)**
+   This is our most serious risk because model training takes time and GPU usage can quickly increase the project cost.
+If the cost goes too high, we might not be able to finish the model training properly.

+2. **R1 – Dataset too small or unbalanced (Score 12)**
+   If the dataset is not good, the model accuracy will drop.
+This affects the whole quality of the system, so fixing the dataset early is very important.

+3. **R5 – API prediction becomes too slow (Score 9)**
+   A slow API makes the system hard to use.
+The dashboard needs fast results, so if the prediction time is long, users will not be satisfied.